nickrogerson124/Programming-Basics/Part-3_ConditionStatements/Micro:bit/Resources/README.md

 Did you notice what happened after you clicked the A button on the micro:bit?
 An output of your image you created on the **show led** block appears once on the micro:bit.

 ## Part 2: If Then Else What?
-We have learnt creating a simple switch statement block using the **forever** block instead of the **on start** block.
-Lets try expanding on what we learnt with the switch statements basic and add some more complexity to our code:
+We have learnt creating a simple condition statement block using the **forever** block instead of the **on start** block.
+Lets try expanding on what we learnt with the condition statements basic and add some more complexity to our code:

 - [ ] Click on the settings cog button in the **if else** block.
 <p align="center">